GoogleCloudPlatform/community/tutorials/kubernetes-auth-openid-rbac.md

 - Generate a local user credentials
 - Grant permissions

-We need a Kubernetes cluster to work setup via [kubeadm].

 ## Step 1: Creating a Google API Console project and client ID
 - Go to https://console.developers.google.com/projectselector/apis/library
 - From the project drop-down, select an existing project, or create a new one by selecting **Create a new project**